 Two years ago, Tmall also launched Global Overseas Fulfillment to enable cross-border transactions.
 The program lets U.S. merchants plug into Tmall’s warehouses and logistics network in the U.S. to get their products to Chinese consumers.

 “There’s a lot of interest from small- and medium-sized businesses here in the U.S. because they see the potential in China and the lucrative customer base,” said Shan.
 “Given the huge shift toward online shopping and also the growing demand for American products in China, brands should really have a China strategy.”

 [Editor’s Note: Do you have a China strategy?
-Stay tuned next week for our follow-up article featuring insider tips and tactics for a successful 11.11 outing and for selling to a Chinese audience.]
+Check out this article featuring insider tips and tactics for a successful 11.11 outing and for selling to a Chinese audience.]